yarrabowmen/yarrabowmen.github.io/content/lessons.md

 Another alternative is Ambrose Archery (https://ambrosearchery.com.au/) to get stated indoors.

 Our weekly shoot is from 0800-1100 on Sunday mornings at the club.
-This is the best time to catch a committee member in person to talk about club membership should you chose to persue archery beyonf come'n'try sessions.
+This is the best time to catch a committee member in person to talk about club membership should you choose to persue archery beyonf come'n'try sessions.